justinrgarrard/world-of-naevis.net/docs/character_creation/race/human.md

 # Human

 Humans live in small kingdoms between the two great powers.
-The kings of men are pawns of Elves and Dwarves, their armies little more than game pieces in a larger continental struggle for supremacy.
+They have an aptitude for versatility.

 {: .language}
 > **Common**, the human tongue, is widely used as the language of trade and diplomacy.
 All characters are proficient in Common.